Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems

 \section{Discussion}

-This paper introduces a quantum algorithm for systematically simulating quantum systems interacting with arbitrary Gaussian environments at any coupling strength: the ancilla train algorithm (ATA).
+In this paper, we introduced a quantum algorithm for systematically simulating quantum systems interacting with arbitrary Gaussian environments at any coupling strength: the ancilla-train algorithm (ATA).
 The ATA can be used to simulate dynamics and steady states of equilibrium and non-equilibrium problems, and is applicable to non-Markovian regimes.
-We have provided rigorous bounds on the accuracy of the algorithm, and shown that the simulation error can be made arbitrarily small with an appropriate choice of simulation resolution parameters.
+We have provided rigorous bounds on the accuracy of the algorithm and shown that the simulation error can be made arbitrarily small with an appropriate choice of simulation resolution parameters.

-The resource cost for the ATA is polynomial in the inverse target accuracy and controlled by a combination of four physical energy scales of the simulated model: a characteristic Heisenberg picture velocity of the system observables coupled to the environment, along with the correlation time, system-bath coupling strength, and effective ultraviolet cutoff of the environment.
-Importantly, the resource costs are {\it independent} of the complexity of the {system}.
+The resource cost for the ATA is polynomial in the inverse target accuracy, provided modest decay properties of the bath PSD, and is controlled by a combination of four physical energy scales of the simulated model: a characteristic Heisenberg picture velocity of the system observables coupled to the environment, along with the bath correlation time, system--bath coupling strength, and effective ultraviolet cut-off of the environment.
+Importantly, resource costs are {\it independent} of the complexity of the {system}.
 Thus, for a broad range of problems, the ATA only requires a small amount of additional resource relative to the cost of simulating the time-evolution in the absence of external environments.

-The ancilla train representation (ATR) of quantum noise provides a secondary result of our work that underlies the ATA: any Gaussian quantum environment can be emulated by convolving a quantum binary white noise signal---an ancilla train---with a time-local convolution kernel.
+The ancilla-train representation (ATR) of quantum noise provides a secondary result of our work that underlies the ATA: Any Gaussian quantum environment can be emulated by convolving a quantum binary white noise signal---an ancilla train---with a time-local convolution kernel.
 A corollary is that a classical noise signal with Gaussian correlations can be generated by convolving a white noise signal with the jump correlator.
-This result is consistent with the known result in classical signal processing that a colored noise signal can be obtained from filtering a white noise signal~\cite{brockwell_introduction_2016}; here the filtering kernel is given by the jump correlator from Ref.~\cite{ULE}.
-The ATR thus provides a generalization of this result to quantum noise.
-For quantum noise, the filtering kernel (jump correlator) is generalized from a real to complex valued function, and the classical (binary) white noise signal---a bit stream---is replaced with a stream of qubits.
+This result is consistent with the known result in classical signal processing that a colored noise signal can be obtained from filtering a white noise signal~\cite{brockwell_introduction_2016}; here the filtering kernel is given by the jump correlator.
+The ATR thus provides a generalization of this result to quantum noise, {through a non-Markovian collision model}.
+For quantum noise, the filtering kernel (jump correlator) is simply generalized from a real to complex valued function, and the classical (binary) white noise signal---a bit stream---is replaced with a stream of qubits.